-- If staff members have any concerns about a child (as opposed to a child being in immediate danger) they will need to decide what action to take.
+If staff members have any concerns about a child (as opposed to a child being in immediate danger) they will need to decide what action to take.
 Where possible, there should be a conversation with the designated safeguarding lead to agree a course of action, although any staff member can make a referral to children's social care.
-Other options could include referral to specialist services or early help services and should be made in accordance with the referral threshold set by the relevant Local Safeguarding Children Board/Local Authority.
-See http://www.oscb.org.uk/ or https://www3.rbwm.gov.uk/info/200112/children and families/824/child protection - If anyone other than the designated safeguarding lead makes the referral they should inform the designated safeguarding lead, as soon as possible; - If after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed and, most importantly, that the child's situation improves; - If early help is appropriate the designated safeguarding lead should support the staff member in liaising with other agencies and setting up an inter-agency assessment as appropriate; - If early help and or other support is appropriate the case should be kept under constant review and consideration given to a referral to children's social care if the child's situation doesn't appear to be improving; - If a teacher, during their work in the profession, discovers that an act of Female Genital Mutilation appears to have been carried out on a girl under the age of 18 the teacher must report this to the police.
+Other options could include referral to specialist services or early help services and should be made in accordance with the referral threshold set by the relevant Local Authority, Oxfordshire County Council: Lado.safeguardingchildren@oxfordshire.gov.uk

+- If anyone other than the designated safeguarding lead makes the referral they should inform the designated safeguarding lead, as soon as possible; - If after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed and, most importantly, that the child's situation improves; - If early help is appropriate the designated safeguarding lead should support the staff member in liaising with other agencies and setting up an inter-agency assessment as appropriate; - If early help and or other support is appropriate the case should be kept under constant review and consideration given to a referral to children's social care if the child's situation doesn't appear to be improving; - If a teacher, during their work in the profession, discovers that an act of Female Genital Mutilation appears to have been carried out on a girl under the age of 18 the teacher must report this to the police.

-8. What school staff should do if a child in in danger or at risk of harm
+8. What school staff should do if a child is in danger or at risk of harm

-If, a child is in immediate danger or is at risk of harm a referral should be made to children's social care and/or the police immediately.
+If a child is in immediate danger or is at risk of harm, a referral should be made to children's social care and/or the police immediately.
 Anyone can make a referral.
 Where referrals are not made by the designated safeguarding lead, they should be informed, as soon as possible, that a referral has been made.

-9. What school should do if they have concerns about another staff member
+9. What school should do if they have concerns about another staff member (including supply staff and volunteers)